 Although FEMA works to keep the TFR up to date to reflect current shortages, the agency recognizes that there may be situations in which the domestic supply of material covered in the TFR may exceed the domestic demand.

 If you believe you have a surplus of a covered material and can demonstrate a good-faith and unsuccessful attempt to sell the material domestically, you may submit a request to FEMA to allow the material to be exported.
 (See information on submitting a request below.)

-PPE Covered Under the Allocation Order
+Materials Covered Under the Allocation Order

-- The material you wish to export;
+- The material you wish to export

-- The commercially reasonable efforts you have made to market and sell the material domestically;
+- The commercially reasonable efforts you have made to market and sell the material domestically

 - How the proposed export volume will not interfere with continued satisfaction of domestic demand.

-DHS will review submitted Letters of Attestation and make every effort to provide parties with a Letter of Decision within three business days.
+DHS-FEMA will review submitted Letters of Attestation and make every effort to provide parties with a Letter of Decision within three business days.

 For information on additional exemptions to the allocation order, go to the Notice of Exemptions published in the Federal Register in April.
-The Temporary Final Rule allocating certain health and medical resources for domestic use was initially published in April and extended and modified in August to reflect changing circumstances.